STV Children's Appeal: History and format

 Since its formation in 2011, the key focus of STV Appeal has been the alleviation of child poverty in Scotland.
 The STV Children's Appeal seeks to address long-term, sustainable change in the lives of those children most at risk by tackling the root causes as well as the effects of poverty and disadvantage.

 To help achieve this objective, they engage with corporate bodies, community groups, local businesses, schools, local and central government and the general public.
 STV has played a key role in engaging with these parties through the utilisation of its on-air and online platforms in order to stimulate public debate on issues relating to child poverty.

 Since 2011, over £21m has been raised - every penny of which has gone to help children and young people in Scotland.
 1,344 funding awards have been made to children's and young people's projects across Scotland.
-Over 95,000 children and young people have benefited and in each of Scotland's 32 local authority areas.
+Over 95,000 children and young people have benefited in each of Scotland's 32 local authority areas.
 The charity's costs are met by parent company STV plc and The Hunter Foundation meaning every penny raised goes to the front line.

 In 2020, the coronavirus pandemic has meant that children and young people living in poverty have been pushed into deeper poverty.
 As a result, STV Children's Appeal launched an Emergency Coronavirus Campaign.

-A number of companies have been sponsoring the appeal since its creation, including Lidl.
+Several companies have been sponsoring the appeal since its creation, including Lidl.